Finn Valley College opens its doors to all students on a non-selective basis.

 Extra-curricular & Co-curricular activities: Finn Valley College offers all students the opportunity to engage in a wide range of activities that will allow them to develop in many different ways.

-Health Promoting Schools Programme: Our school is part of the Heath Promoting Schools programme and our staff proactively seek opportunities to promote both the physical and mental health of our students where possible.
+Wellbeing Programme: Our school proactively seeks opportunities to promote both the physical and mental health of our students where possible.

 Student Council: Our school recognises that students should have a say in how the school is run.
 We have a vibrant Student Council who meet regularly to discuss ways of developing the school for the students and who act as advocates for the student body.